-Eugene Neighborhood Guide
+Eugene Neighborhood Map and Guide

 Eugene is nestled in the southern reaches of Oregon’s Willamette Valley, with the Coastal range to the west and Cascades range to the east.
 The Willamette has long been renowned for its agriculture, producing a sizable portion of the world’s hazelnuts and grass seed.
 In recent years, a growing number of vineyards are making it a wine region to rival the Napa Valley’s finest.